aave-dao/aave-v3-origin/docs/3.5/Aave-v3.5-properties.md

 - when borrowing `x` assets, the protocol should mint an equivalent of vToken shares, so that `shares = ceil(x / index)`
 - when repaying `x` assets, the protocol should burn an equivalent of vToken shares, so that `shares = floor(x / index)`
 - when evaluating the vToken balance of a user, the balance should be calculated as `balance = ceil(shares * index)`
-- when calculating the liquidationProtocolFee and the fee distributed to the treasury, the received shares should be rounded down
+- when calculating the `liquidationProtocolFeeAmount` and the fee distributed to the treasury, the received shares should be rounded up
 - the flashLoanPremium is always rounded up, meaning that even when flashing just 1 wei of an asset, you will pay 1 wei of fee (where in previous versions of the protocol, the fee would be rounded to zero)
 - when calculating the value of a user's collateral (aTokens) in the base currency, the result of `(balanceInAssetUnits * assetPrice) / assetUnit` is rounded down.
+- when calculating the totalSupply of the aToken, `totalScaledSupply * index` is rounded down.
 - when calculating the value of a user's total debt (vTokens) in the base currency, the result of `(debtInAssetUnits * assetPrice) / assetUnit` is rounded up.
+- when calculating the totalSupply of the vToken, `totalScaledSupply * index` is rounded up.

 ```mermaid
 ---